-35. Bank of England Vaults, UK: One of the Most Secure Facilities in te World
+35. Bank of England Vaults, UK: One of the Most Secure Facilities in the World

 The Bank of England Vault is said to contain 1/5th of the total gold reserves of the world.

-The access to the vault is highly restricted and only authorized personnel are allowed to go inside.
-The names of the people who have access to the vault is also kept a secret.
+Access to the vault is highly restricted and only authorized personnel are allowed to go inside.
+The names of the people who have access to the vault are also kept a secret.

 The vault holds over 5000 tons of gold estimated to be worth over USD 200 billion.

 36. Maya Bay, Thailand: Forbidden till the Ecosystem is Back on Track